Lyr-7D1h/rasprem/readme.md

 # Rasprem - Raspberry Remote

-Made and tested for Raspberry pi zero W
+Made and tested with Raspberry pi zero W

+Always wanted access to a network without sitting there with your laptop the whole day.
+Then this project is just for you!

+You can configure the pi through an Wireless Access Point with the name configured.
-Setup an Access Point to configure and setup the pi through a web interface.
+Setup the pi through a web interface.
+Leave the pi in the targeted network and use the pi as connection to the network.

+# Note

+The project is currently on hold.
+Due to me having to work on other projects.
+Might revisit this project in the future.

+TODO:

+- The complete remsetup might not work fully.
+(Not well tested)
+- The web interface to connect to a network does not copy to the pi yet.
+- The web interface is not accessable through the pi yet.
+- Lower power mode has not been implemented.
+- A obscured reverse shell has not been setup.

 # Setup